ionic-team/stencil-site/src/docs/components/styling.md

 ## Scoped CSS

 In browsers that do not currently support Shadow DOM, web components built with Stencil will fall back to using scoped CSS instead of loading a large Shadow DOM polyfill.
-Scoped CSS automatically scopes CSS to an element by appending each of your styles with a data attribute automatically at run time.
+Scoped CSS automatically scopes CSS to an element by appending each of your styles with a data attribute at run time.

 ## CSS Variables